 The DPT-MPH Program allows students to complete both degrees in four years.
 Students complete the first year of the MPH Program prior to their two years of DPT didactic work; they complete their MPH applied practice experience and integrative learning experience/capstone while they are on their third-year DPT internships.

 The University of Wisconsin School of Medicine and Public Health DPT-MPH dual degree program requires that students are reviewed for admission by each program separately.
-Students interested in pursuing the DPT-MPH should indicate this on their PTCAS application, and include a corresponding personal statement indicating why they are interested in the dual degree.
+Students interested in pursuing the DPT-MPH should indicate this on their PTCAS application with a corresponding essay indicating why they are interested in the dual degree.
 Admitted applicants can defer their DPT admission for one year to complete the first year of the MPH Program.
 It is important that students follow the application process as neither the DPT nor MPH Programs have rolling admission.

 Global Health Certificate